-The project will be implemented by the MAFS, which is the lead implementing agency, while the MGCSW will implement activities under Component 3 and will participate in project monitoring and supervision.
+.
 The MAFS will be the lead implementing agency responsible for overall implementation and fiduciary and safeguards compliance for the project through the established PCU.
-The MAFS has strong previous experience in implementing the SNSDP with day-to-day oversight and management, including on project management, coordination, partner and community mobilisation and facilitation, capacity building, training, environmental and social risk management, fiduciary, and M&E. MGCSW will actively participate in the implementation, monitoring, supervision and preparation of project progress reports through the PCU that will be established, which will allow the MGCSW an opportunity for learning by doing and building capacity for future project implementation.
+It has strong previous experience in implementing the SNSDP with day-to-day oversight and management, including on project management, coordination, partner and community mobilisation and facilitation, capacity building, training, environmental and social risk management, fiduciary, and M&E. while the MGCSW will implement activities under Component 3 and will actively participate in the implementation, monitoring, supervision and preparation of project progress reports through the PCU that will be established, which will allow the MGCSW an opportunity for learning by doing and building capacity for future project implementation.
 The PCUs in MAFS and MGCSW will work closely in the project implementation supervision process and this collaboration will facilitate learning by doing processes for MGCSW.
-Detailed implementation arrangement is outlined in Figure 1 below.
+Detailed implementation arrangement is outlined in Figure 1.2 below.